Dune (video game): Aftermath

 In January 1992, after this comeback, Ulrich, Herbulot and Lefranc spun off Cryo Interactive as an independent company.
 Cryo's Dune arrived in stores before Westwood's game, which was eventually renamed Dune II.
 The development of Dune cost 3 million francs, of which 800,000 was used by Cryo.
 With the signing of the distribution contract, Cryo was granted a budget of 600,000 francs.

 Cryo planned a number of ports, to Atari ST, Amiga, CD32, Super NES and possibly the NES and Master System.
-Most never saw the light of day.
+Most never saw the light of day, although the game was successfully ported to the Amiga and Sega CD.
 Philippe Ulrich also planned a sequel to the game, which this time would place the player on the side of the Harkonnens.

 Dune was one of the first floppy disk games to be ported to the new CD format.
 This was thanks to Ulrich's willingness to exploit this new medium, despite initial opposition from David Bishop.
 The Sega Mega-CD version had graphics close to the Amiga version's, but offered the extras of the DOS CD-ROM version: snippets from Lynch's film, voice acting and new travelling animations.

 Mega placed the game at No. 10 in their Top Mega CD Games of All Time.

-Packaging

-Dune was the first video game to make use of the game cover printed on a sleeve and then slipped over a pre-printed, Virgin Games-branded contents box.
-Before this game was released the industry printed expensive individual boxes for each and every game or they printed wraps that were glued to a box but that took extra processing time.
-This sleeve-box combo became the industry standard for video game boxes for the next two decades.
-The new sleeve-styled box was created by Anthony Mesaros for the US office of Virgin Games.
-He had created the sleeve design because he wanted to be able to get flashy covers printed in several colors as well as foil and yet create a box that cost significantly less than printing the individual game covers on individual boxes.
-His new packaging design not only came in at a much lower cost but had required less than half the turnaround time for actual printing.

 Audio

 Dune: Spice Opera was released by Virgin Records in 1992.
 The tracks were composed by Stéphane Picq and Philippe Ulrich.
 Virgin Records was later sold to EMI, which then became the new holders of the copyright.
 Picq wished to have the rights in order to re-release the album, though they were not granted.

+In 2023, Stéphane Picq announced a remaster and re-release of the game's original soundtrack, in digital lossless .FLAC format, to be titled Dune Spice Opera 2024.